Wild Goose Canning

 Wild Goose Canning began as an engineering and machining firm in 2009 in Boulder, CO.
-When co-founders Jeff Aldred and Alexis Foreman were approached by Upslope Brewing to repair their damaged canning system it was realized that they could not only fix the canning line, but were able to build a better one from scratch.
+When co-founders Jeff Aldred and Alexis Foreman were approached by Upslope Brewing to repair their damaged canning system it was realized that they could not only they fix the canning line, but were able to build a better one from scratch.

 Wild Goose Canning (WGC) presented their first mobile canning line at the 2011 Craft Brewers Conference, and have quickly grown to one of the industry’s leading canning systems suppliers.